 The committee will focus on changing the hearts and minds of our educators while recognizing the sensitivity of current events and this requires compassion for our students in the spirit of oneness.
 Our goal is to transform thoughts and actions and honor every student as a child of God.

-Discipline: Zero Tolerance Policy
+Discipline: No Tolerance Policy

 The school will administer discipline for racial infractions and will immediately address issues as they arise.
 We will encourage our students not to be “bystanders” when they hear comments that are insensitive.
 The courage to speak out, it can go a long way to diminish the person doing the offense.